tsen1220/UnityAssetBundle/README.md

 # 2. Mark AssetBundles Label

-After build script being done, we mark assetBundle label for assets.
+After build script is done, we mark assetBundle label for assets.

 Unity will create Assetbundles with assetBundle label.

-For example, I selected the `loginbutton` label.
+For example, I selected the `loginbutton` label for `Login` Prefab.

 ![Image of MD1](https://raw.githubusercontent.com/tsen1220/UnityAssetBundle/master/Image/MD1.png)